 The mortgagor will select the contractor(s) who will provide estimates for work to be done.
 The Lender reviews the mortgagor’s proposed work plan and cost estimates to ensure the planned work meets all program and repair recommendations as noted on the appraisal report.
 The mortgagor must provide the Lender with a written cost estimate(s) and references from a duly licensed and bonded contractor(s) for each specialized repair or improvement.
 If “self-help” arrangements are utilized, the mortgagor must provide written estimates from the suppliers of the materials.
 Those repairs and improvements must meet any local codes and ordinances and the mortgagor and/or contractor must obtain all required permits prior to the commencement of work.

-nature and type of repair and the cost for completion of the must be made even if the mortgagor is performing some or all of arrangement.
-The Lender must review the contractor’s credentials, work experience and client references and may require the mortgagor to additional cost estimates if necessary.
+nature and type of repair and the cost for completion of the must be made even if the mortgagor is performing some or all of

+Lender must review the contractor’s credentials, work experience and client references and may require the mortgagor to provide additional cost estimates if necessary.
 After review, the